Video and PDF Download

-Here's another great line that features a number a great articulation techniques as well as varied note lengths.
+This line features a number a great articulation techniques as well as varied note lengths and motivic development.

 I admit that this could be a stretch, but given Redman's musicality, I'm betting this is not just a coincidence.
 While reading and listening to the line below, notice how a backup singer bends into to a note and then follows it with a descending line.
 Guess does Redman plays just two beats later?
 This may be more clear with listening to it in context, and not just from the clip below.